|16 September 2021||Dors Bachelor Thesis Matching System Available|

 November and December

-Note: students often underestimate the required work in this period.
+Students often underestimate the required work in this period.

 ● Start writing parts of the first version.
 The earlier you start the actual writing of your thesis the better, as you need time to revise a number of times until your first version has sufficient quality.
 Having it read by a fellow student also helps.
-Be critical of your own work and do not hesitate to kill your darlings (William Faulkner): These are parts of your text that you are very fond of, but that you sadly have to delete as they actually make your thesis less convincing and less readable.
+Be critical of your own work and do not hesitate to kill your darlings [William Faulkner]: These are parts of your text that you are very fond of, but that you sadly have to delete as they actually make your thesis less convincing and less readable.

 Finalize the first version of your thesis.
-Be thorough about it as your final grade will reflect the quality of the two versions of your thesis as specified by the Faculty regulations (OER).
+Be thorough about it as your final grade will reflect the quality of the two versions of your thesis.
 The criteria for a written thesis are found in handbook writing skills.
 These criteria pertain to writing style and thesis structure, and to the content of both versions.
 See also: Assesment >>

 ● For a literature review, your first version must be complete including all required components (and research question) as specified by the handbook writing skills.
 Incomplete first versions are rejected and such a student must start a new literature review the next academic year.

-No later than March 17th your supervisor provides feedback on your first version.
+No later than 8 March 2022, your supervisor provides feedback on your first version.
 You have about a month to revise the first version both on the basis of this feedback, and your own progressive insights on topics, writing style and physical form of your thesis.

-No later than May 26th the education office provides the average grade of your supervisor and a second (and anonymous) assessor including concise feedback, see also: Thesis > Supervision and Assessment > Assessment Thesis.
+No later than 1 June 2022 the Education Office publishes the average grade of your supervisor and a second (anonymous) assessor, including concise feedback.
+See also: Assesment >>

 Handbook Writing Skills v001 of 31 Aug.
-2018
+2019